wpueschel/gitrc/README.md

 For Gitlab, if you don't set a group in the config file, the group will be the username.

 If you chose ssh as cloning protocol, which is the default, you will need a running and configured ssh agent.
+And the gitlab host should already be in your known_hosts file.

 Password in the config will only be needed if you clone via http.